UKPLab/semeval2017-scienceie/README.md

 ## Project structure

-* `code`
+* `code/`
    * `crawl/` -- this folder contains scripts to crawl additional Elsevier articles
    * `skip-thoughts/` -- document classifier, incorporating code from https://bitbucket.org/TomKenter/siamese-cbow/src
-* `data` -- the data can be obtained from the shared task website: https://scienceie.github.io/resources.html
+* `data/` -- the data can be obtained from the shared task website: https://scienceie.github.io/resources.html
 * `scripts_submission/` -- shell scripts for running the individual systems
 * `scripts/` -- evaluation scripts provided by the task organizers
 * `requirements.txt` -- a text file with the names of the required Python modules